 JEPI is a covered call ETF for the S&P 500 Index designed to mitigate volatility and generate income.
+But is it a good investment?
 I review it here.

 Contents